rockhazard/rwal/docs/index.md

 ### How do I get set up? ###

 * __GNOME and Xfce:__
-These environments d not require any setup, but see _rwall.conf_ for customizations.
+These environments d not require any setup, but see _rwal.conf_ for customizations.

 * __KDE:__
 Setup via "Default Desktop Settings".
-Using the slideshow option, set "Change images every" to lowest, and select ~/.config/rwall/kde/mon1, then apply settings.
+Using the slideshow option, set "Change images every" to lowest, and select ~/.config/rwal/kde/mon1, then apply settings.

 * __Openbox:__
 Install feh and apply feh's background settings in _autostart.sh_.